ProFormA/taskxml/whitepaper.md

     students should work with.
 -   “instruction”: The file contains further instructions for handling the task, e.g. an UML activity diagram.
+-   “internal-library”: This file is not visible for students and holds libraries which are required for processing the tests within the system.
 -   “internal”: This file is not visible for students and holds files which are required for processing the task/tests within the system.